 It can be difficult for people who are deaf or hard of hearing to find jobs where they feel confident and understood.
 This is something PRIDE employee Rogelio Ibañez understands firsthand.
-In recognition of Deaf Awareness Month, he has shared his story with us and offers insight on how to communicate with those who are deaf or use sign language.
+In recognition of Deaf Awareness Month, he has shared his story with us.
+In his story, he also offers insight on how to communicate with those who are deaf or use sign language.

 Helping Deaf People Find Jobs where Communication Isn’t a Barrier